aplbrain/saber/README.md

 ## Installation
 CD into the docker file to get the full repository with all the included dependencies for running dectron2 and bossdb.

+The files folder has documents that are bind mounted.
+This aspect means you can edit them either on your local machine or within the docker container.
+Most files found there can be used for testing.

 ## Legal